geneseframework/complexity/README.md

 * **React**

 The React functional components are huge arrow functions containing some logic and Jsx code.
-Without specific configuration, @genese/complexity would only display the complexity index of this huge arrow function, which is not very relevant: a component may be huge without any bad coding practice.
+Without specific configuration, Genese Cpx would only display the complexity index of this huge arrow function, which is not very relevant: a component may be huge without any bad coding practice.

 The option in command-line `-f react` activates the analysis specific to React.
 With this option, the React hooks and the arrow functions nested in the ReactComponent are extracted and analyzed separately.